JenWarman/nc-news-react-app/README.md

 2. git clone https://github.com/JenWarman/nc-news-react-app
 3. cd into NC-NEWS REACT APP.

+The backend project can be found here - https://github.com/JenWarman/nc-news

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)